-Provide a descriptive, concise and comprehensible main title with no more than 75 characters (including blanks) as well as an abbreviated form of the main title (short title).
-The short title will be displayed on the top of each page of the final version (running head).
-Subtitles are allowed.
+Provide a descriptive, concise and comprehensible main title as well as an abbreviated form of the main title (running head) with no more than 40 characters (including blanks).
+The short title will be displayed on the top of each page of the final version.

-The article title and short title should be in sentence case.
+The article title and subtitle should be in sentence case.
 Use lowercase letters after colon.